The source code concept is fundamental to the definition of an “Open Source Software”, what is and what is not.

 #6: Better Security:

-With open source softwares, programmers are on the lookout for bugs, errors, flaws, omissions, and vulnerabilities.
+With open source software, programmers are on the lookout for bugs, errors, flaws, omissions, and vulnerabilities.

 This makes these softwares much more secure than the Proprietary Softwares.
 The Proprietary have vulnerabilities that their authors may not be aware of.